Kyoto Alleyway Ramble

 Visiting famous landmarks and tasting local cuisine are not the only interesting things to do in Kyoto.
 Exploring the charming alleys and hutongs that are unique to Kyoto is even more fascinating.
 Walking in these places, you can truly immerse yourself in the local life and discover the charm of the city.
 It is an indescribable and incredibly beautiful feeling.

 Ishibei Koji is a traditional street located near Kiyomizu Temple, built during the Taisho era.
-Here, you can see a serene and quaint atmosphere consisting of cobbled streets and wooden houses, and feel a strong sense of romance and calmness.
-Formerly, the high-class residences on this street were venues for banquets, but now they are used as rental housing.
-The front half of Ishibei Koji is lined with beautiful wooden walls, while the back half consists of sloping residential areas that are both discreet and elegant.
+Here, you can see a tranquil and rustic landscape composed of stone-paved roads and old wooden houses, and feel a rich romantic and serene atmosphere.
+In the past, the high-end houses on this street were venues for banquets, but now they are used as rental residences.
+The first half of Ishibei Koji is lined with beautiful wooden walls on both sides, while the latter half is a sloped residential area, both secluded and elegant.

-Stone wall alley is a traditional street near Kiyomizu-dera Temple, built in the Taisho era.
-The scenery, consisting of cobblestone streets and wooden old houses, is tranquil and ancient, exuding a strong romantic atmosphere and peacefulness.
-In the past, the high-end residential houses on this street were banquet venues, but now they have been converted into rental housing.
-The first half of the Stone wall alley has beautiful wooden walls on both sides, while the second half is a high-end residential area with a steep slope, hidden and noble.
+Ishibei Koji is a traditional street near Kiyomizu Temple, built during the Taisho era.
+The scenery, composed of stone-paved roads and old wooden houses, is serene and quaint, exuding a rich romantic atmosphere and a sense of tranquility.
+In the past, the high-end residences on this street were used as banquet venues, but they have now been converted into rental homes.
+The first half of Ishibei Koji is lined with beautiful wooden walls, while the latter half is a steeper residential area, exuding a hidden nobility.

-Sannenzaka and Ninenzaka
+Sannenzaka Ninenzaka

-In Gion, Kyoto, there is a street called Hanami-koji.
-Although "Hanami" means cherry blossom in Japanese, there are no cherry blossoms here.
-Instead, it is a place of beauty and romance in the ancient city.
-Since the Edo period, Hanami-koji has been one of the most stylish flower streets in Japan and one of the few places where you can still see geisha performances.
-There are many high-end traditional restaurants with bamboo fences and red walls on both sides of the street, which specialize in kaiseki cuisine and usually arrange entertainment programs by geisha.
-In the early morning and evening, Hanami-koji is very peaceful, and you can feel the rich and rustic atmosphere.
-If you go there earlier in the afternoon or before evening, you can often see geisha or kabuki performers rushing to their appointments wearing kimono and wooden clogs.
-When night falls, various Japanese-style bars light up red lanterns, making it even more enchanting and alluring in the darkness.
+In Kyoto's Gion district, there is a street called Hanamikoji Street.
+Although 'Hanami' means flower viewing in Japanese, there are no cherry blossoms here.
+Instead, it is a place of the ancient city's entertainment and pleasure.
+Since the Edo period, Hanamikoji Street has been one of the most stylish flower streets in Japan and one of the few places where you can still see geisha performances.
+On both sides of the street, there are many high-end restaurants with bamboo fences and red walls, specializing in kaiseki cuisine and often arranging geisha entertainment.
+In the early morning and evening, Hanamikoji Street is very quiet, allowing you to feel a strong sense of antiquity.
+If you visit in the early afternoon or early evening, you can often see geishas or maikos dressed in kimonos and wooden clogs, hurrying to their appointments.
+As night falls, various Japanese-style bars light up red lanterns at their entrances, making the street even more charming and captivating in the night.

 Pontocho